placeholdrteam/Web/README.md

 A repository for holding all web code and assets for PlaceHoldr

-dan's first changes
+dan's first change
-Jayden's first changes
+😀 Jayden's second changes 😀